hojin-kim/blog/_posts/2022-01-19-Bounds-for-Hecke-L-function-and-its-derivative.md

 ---
 layout: post
-title:  "A calculation on Hecke $L$-function"
+title:  "Bounds for Hecke $L$-function and its derivative"
 date:   2022-01-19 21:35:00 +0900
 category: math/number-theory
 ---
-Recently I had to do some calculations on the bounds of $L$-functions of cusp form $f$.
+Recently I had to do some calculations on the bounds of $L$-function and its derivative of cusp form $f$.

 Let $f(\tau) = \sum_{n\ge1} a_n q^n$ where $q= e^{2\pi i \tau}$ be a cusp form of weight $k$, and $L(s) = \sum_{n\ge1} a_n s^n$ be a $L$-function corresponding to $f$.